SOCIAL MEDIA

 Uninvited Banishing Spells

 I hope none of you ever have to use any of these spells, but in case you ever do, do not do it maliciously.
-These are also not intended to use all willy-nilly because you can't get along with someone.
-These are for extreme cases only so please exercise caution and your best judgement.
+These are also not intended to be used all willy-nilly because you can't get along with someone.
+These are for extreme cases only so please exercise caution and your best judgment.

 Have you ever had to use a banishing spell?
 If so, for what?